R. Ramachandran Nair

-Ramakrishna Pillai Ramachandran Nair (born 23 April 1939) is a retired Indian Administrative Service officer, who served as collector of Kannur and Kollam districts, managing director of Travancore-Cochin Chemicals, secretary to various departments, and Chief Secretary of Kerala state in different intervals.
-He was also the founding Vice Chancellor of Sri Sankaracharya University, Kalady.
+Ramakrishna Pillai Ramachandran Nair (born 23 April 1939) is a retired Indian Administrative Service officer from Kottayam, Kerala, who served as collector of Kannur and Kollam districts, managing director of Travancore-Cochin Chemicals, secretary to various departments, and finally as the Chief Secretary of Kerala state in different intervals.
+He was also the founding Vice Chancellor of Sree Sankaracharya University of Sanskrit, Kalady.
 A prolific writer, he has also written many poems and essays in Sanskrit (under the pseudonym Thulaseevanam), Malayalam and English.
 His Sanskrit compositions, most of them being Carnatic kritis, praise more on the deities of Kerala temples, especially around Thiruvananthapuram and Kottayam.
 Nair is credited with popularising many temples in Kerala.

 Early life

-Nair was born on the 10th of Medam 1115 (Kollam era), 23 April 1939, in Mangombil house (his ancesteal home) in Kottayam, as the fifth of the nine children of Thumbunkal Ramakrishna Pillai, a mathematics teacher by profession, and Mangombil Bharathi Amma.
+Nair was born on the 10th of Medam 1115 (Malayalam calendar), 23 April 1939, in Mangombil house (his ancestral home) in Kottayam, Kerala as the fifth of the nine children of Thumbunkal Ramakrishna Pillai, a mathematics teacher by profession, and Mangombil Bharathi Amma.
 His ancestors originally hailed from Thirunavaya in the present-day Malappuram district, and migrated to Travancore following Tipu Sultan's invasion.
 He has seven brothers and a sister, among which one died at a very young age.
 He spent his childhood in Poonjar in the eastern side of Kottayam district.
 He was a brilliant student in his school, and passed SSLC with distinction in 1955.
 From a very young age itself, he learnt Sanskrit from noted scholars.
 After his education, he served as a teacher at University college in Thiruvananthapuram for a short time.
 He joined IAS in 1961.

 Personal life

-Nair is married to Lakshmi R. Nair, daughter of late V. R. Pillai.
-Their marriage happened in 1965, when Nair was 26 and Lakshmi was 19.
+Nair is married to Lakshmi R. Nair, the daughter of the late V. R. Pillai from Haripad, Alappuzha district.
+Their marriage happened on 8 December 1965, when Nair was 26 and Lakshmi was 19.
 The couple has two sons and a daughter.
-The eldest son, Prof. R. Hemanth Kumar is the principal of Ettumanoorappan College, Ettumanoor, Kottayam district.
+Their eldest son, Prof. R. Hemanth Kumar is the principal of Ettumanoorappan College, Ettumanoor, Kottayam district.
 The second son Dr. R. Ajay Kumar is a cardiologist by profession.
 The third child and only daughter, Anjali R. Mohan is a school teacher by profession in Chennai.
+Their son-in-law is a nephew of E. K. Nayanar, former Chief Minister of Kerala.
 Nair is a devotee of the noted Hindu saint and social reformer Chattambi Swamikal, and is a member of numerous organisations related to his ideologies.